Ringdown waves from hairy black holes: Introduction

+Recently, Igata developed a coordinate-invariant formulation relating strong-deflection-limit coefficients, local curvature, matter variables, and eikonal QNMs~\cite{Igata:2025taz,Igata:2025plb,Igata:2025hpy}.
+In the static spherically symmetric case, the logarithmic-divergence coefficient can be written directly in terms of the local combination of energy density and tangential pressure at the photon sphere.
+This is closely related to our use of the local matter combination $\rho+P_\theta$ in the eikonal damping shift.

-The paper is organized as follows: In the next section, we derive the UCOP for a general static spherically symmetric black hole geometry.
-We also discuss the relation between UCOP and QNM.
-In section \ref{ch:examplesStatic}, as our examples of hairy static black holes, we examine the cases of Bardeen, Hayward, and Kiselev metrics.
+The paper is organised as follows: In the next section, we derive the UCOP for a general static spherically symmetric black hole geometry.
+We also discuss the relation between the UCOP and QNMs.
+In section \ref{ch:examplesStatic}, as our examples of hairy static black holes, we examine the cases of Bardeen, Hayward, and Kiselev metrics, to demonstrate how our method works.
 In section~\ref{ch:rotating}, we derive general formulas for stationary rotating hairy black holes.
 In section \ref{ch:examplesRotating}, we examine the rotating version of the models previously introduced in section \ref{ch:examplesStatic}.
 In the appendix, we describe some useful geometric formulas for our analyses.
 This paper uses the geometrized units convention ($G =1$, $c=1$).